pinco2025/ytuploadweb/README.md

 # YouTube Shorts Uploader Web Application

 A Flask web application that allows you to upload videos from Google Drive to YouTube as shorts with custom titles, descriptions, and hashtags.
+The application now supports multiple YouTube clients and channels for enhanced upload management.

 ## Features